TylorS/typed/docs/examples.md

 # Examples

+## Github

-If you head over to our Github, you'll find a growing number of [examples](../examples).
+You'll find a growing number of [examples on Github](https://github.com/TylorS/typed-fp/examples).

 ## CodeSandbox

-For those of the examples which run in a browser a corresponding CodeSandbox can be found.
+For those of the examples which run in a browser a corresponding CodeSandbox can be generally be found here.

 - [Counter](https://codesandbox.io/s/eager-leavitt-9tft6?file=/src/index.ts) : Basic Counter
   Application